hellojerryli/mantouli.github.io/graph-algorithms/breadth-first-search.md

         } else if (vertexId == endId) {
             return startId;
         } else {
-            throw new IllegalArgumentException("No such vertex in this edge");
+            throw new RuntimeException("No such vertex in this edge");
         }
     }
 }